Sunday, December 21, 2025

 Biography of M. Yamunacharya

-Melukote Yamunacharya (M. Yamunacharya) was born on 30 September 1899 to parents Narayana Iyengar and Manikyamma.
+Mettupatti Yamunacharya (M. Yamunacharya) was born on 30 September 1899 to parents Narayana Iyengar and Manikyamma.
 Manikyamma’s father, Alkondavalli Govindacharya Swamy, was an Executive Engineer in the Mysore Government under Diwan Seshadri Iyer.
 In this capacity, Govindacharya was instrumental in building various sections of the Bangalore Mysore Railway line, including bridges near Maddur and across the Kapila River near Nanjanagud.
 He was a staunch proponent of Sri Vaishnavism and was a contemporary of A. R. Wadia at the University of Mysore.
-Yamunacharya’s ancestors hailed from Metupatti, Salem.
+Yamunacharya’s ancestors hailed from Mettupatti, Salem.
 Govindacharya’s father, Sreenivasa Iyengar, had taught English grammar lessons to HH Nalwadi Krishna Raja Wodeyar IV and was popularly known as ‘Angrezi Sreenivasa Iyengar’ for this reason!
 Sreenivasa Iyengar’s first son and Govindacharya’s elder brother, Sreenivasa Raghavacharya, was Assistant Commissioner of Mysore for a brief period as well.

 EARLY YEARS & EDUCATION